 By Patora Fuyuhara and Eiji Usatsuka.
-Released in Japan as “Isekai wa Smartphone to Tomo ni” by Hobby Japan.
-Released in North America digitally by J-Novel Club.
+Released in Japan as “Isekai wa Smartphone to Tomo ni” by HJ Novels.
+Released in North America by J-Novel Club.
 Translated by Andrew Hodgson.

 This is not the final volume of In Another World with My Smartphone – the 22nd volume is out in Japan, and no doubt there are limitless numbers of stories that could be told about Touya and company in the upcoming years.
 But I had decided a while back that this, the volume where Touya marries his wives and they go on their honeymoon – would be my final volume of the series.
 I definitely had a lot of fun with the early books, but as the series has gone on I’ve been exposed to a few too many of the author’s awful choices and toxic characterization.
 Fortunately, this is an excellent volume to end with, featuring a minimum of poor taste (though the girl who gets aroused by good deeds becoming a teacher reminds us it’s still there) and a nice victory lap for Touya and his companions, showing them finally tying the knot, having their first times (except for too-young Sue), and bopping around Earth.
 Yes, Touya’s honeymoon is back in Japan.